188 – Significant Investor stream

 Review your eligibility criteria, visa conditions, and document checklist on the Department of Home Affairs website and the Migration Queensland website.
 Ensure that you meet both the Home Affairs criteria and Migration Queensland criteria and that you have all your documentation ready before you apply.

 For Queensland state nomination, submit an Expression of Interest (EOI) with SkillSelect.
-Ensure that all information, such as work experience, is included in your EOI.
+Ensure that all information is included in your EOI.
 Preference will be given to applicants who select “Queensland” as their nominating state of choice over applicants who select “Any” state.

 Migration Queensland assesses all EOIs that meet the above Home Affairs and Migration Queensland criteria.
 If you are successful, you will receive an email invitation to lodge an application and be requested to provide the following documents.